2016 shooting of Almaty police officers: Perpetrator

 Kulikbayev was born on 11 June 1990 in Baikonur and raised there.
 His parents had divorced when he was still a minor.
 He attended Yuri Gagarin Comprehensive Secondary School No. 8, leaving after the 9th grade with an incomplete secondary school certificate.
 In school, he was reportedly introverted and prone to violence under the influence of alcohol.

 Kulikbayev had been convicted twice previously.
 The first led to a 3-year suspended imprisonment for robbery with violence imposed on him by the Enbekshi District Court of Shymkent on 27 August 2010.
 It was determined that he ambushed a jewelry saleswoman near her home in July 2010, beating her and taking away her purse with 115,000 tenge (≈US$5,500) and a mobile phone.
 The second time the police seized a Nagant M1895 with ammunition and a suppressor from him, presumably found by Kulikbayev near a local railway station in Taraz on 14 February 2012, that led to his 3-year and 6-month prison sentence for illegal acquisition and possession of firearms enhanced by recidivism by the Kyzylorda Municipal Court on 8 May 2012.
 In prison, 14 penalties were imposed on him for disobedience and violation of orders and instructions provided by detention personnel.
 According to security officials, he maintained close relations with Salafists while being incarcerated.

-His marriage to Ayaylym Umbetkulova, a native of Yntymak, Ile District began in 2010 and produced a son and a daughter.
+His marriage to Aiaulym Ümbetqūlova, a native of Yntymak, Ile District began in 2010 and produced a son and a daughter.
 By the words of his wife, he turned from an exemplary family man to a deeply religious person after the release, and wanted her to wear a hijab, but she refused.

-Before the attack, he resided in Yntymak, and worked odd jobs for a living, such as selling mobile phones.
+Before the attack, he resided in Yntymaq, and worked odd jobs for a living, such as selling mobile phones.